July 2024, In the Loop -

-Heightened scrutiny, increased intervention, and a push to expand oversight of nonbank financial companies have characterized the Biden administration’s approach to regulating and supervising the sector.
+Heightened scrutiny, increased intervention, and a push to expand oversight of nonbank financial companies have characterized the Biden-Harris administration’s approach to regulating and supervising the sector.

 Notably, financial regulators took a stronger hand even before the failures of Silicon Valley Bank and Signature Bank in March 2023.

-A different Democratic candidate would create some uncertainty about the details, but financial regulators would likely be more proactive and involved under a Democratic president than in a Republican administration.
+This history and Harris’s comments on the campaign trail suggest that financial regulators would likely be more proactive and involved under a Democratic president than in a Republican administration.

 In contrast, deregulation would likely be a key pillar of former President Donald Trump’s domestic agenda if he were to win the presidency.